Exclusive: Special Forces Warned about Pepe the Frog, Extremist Icons

 Pentagon officials say they are not sure how big the problem of extremism in the military is.

-According to the New York Times, the FBI notified the Department of Defense it had opened criminal investigations involving 143 current or former service members, and of those, 68 were related to domestic extremism cases, and one-quarter of those were associated with white nationalism.
+According to the New York Times, the FBI notified the Department of Defense it had opened criminal investigations involving 143 current or former service members in 2020, and of those, 68 were related to domestic extremism cases, and only one-quarter of those were associated with white nationalism.

 “The problem is we don’t understand the full scope of it,” Pentagon Press Secretary John Kirby said a briefing last week.
 “And you don’t know what you don’t know until somebody acts on these kinds of beliefs.
 So it’s very difficult to get a hand on how many people at any given time espouse these kinds of beliefs and how many act on it.”

-Many are worried there may be overreach, as the left seeks to brand anyone who merely attended the January 6 protest r voiced support for it as a domestic terrorist.
+Many are worried there may be overreach, as the left seeks to brand anyone who merely attended the January 6 protest or voiced support for it as a domestic terrorist.

 “We’re definitely seeking a crackdown on our constitutional rights as we speak — there’s no question about that,” Dhillon said.
 “It’s a very scary time.”